Dr Elizabeth Yi Wang

 - Director of Student Education in International Business (past years)

-- Programme Director, MSc International Business (past years)
+- Programme Director, MSc Global Business (present), MSc International Business (past years)

 Research interests

-The keywords that best describe Dr Wang’ research interests are enterprise, place, space, and governance.
-She examines how these factors interact and how stakeholders may harness the benefits of their interactions to achieve sustainable development goals (SDGs).
+Dr Wang’ research centres on four inter-lined themes: enterprise, space, governance, and AI.
+She examines how these dimensions interact and how stakeholders – firms, governments, and civil society – can harness their synergies to achieve the sustainable development goals (SDGs).

-Specifically, her research aims to answer the following questions:
+Her research seeks to answer the following questions:

-- How do organisational, geographic, and societal boundaries influence the process to achieve SDGs?
+- How do organisational, geographic, societal, and technological boundaries shape the pursuit of sustainable development?

-- How can risk, control, identity, and spillovers be best managed to enable firms and societal stakeholders to work together for SDGs?
+- How can risk, control, identity, and spillovers be managed to foster collaboration between firms and societal stakeholders in delivering the SDGs?

-- How do entrepreneurship, innovation, and governance drive changes in sustainable development practices over time?
+- In what ways do entrepreneurship, innovation, AI, and governance drive change in sustainable development practices over time?

-Dr Wang welcomes PhD proposals in the above areas, with application specifically to green technology, rural development, poverty reduction, and ESG.
-PhD candidates with multidiciplinary backgrounds and big data analytics skills are particularly encouraged to apply.
+Dr Wang welcomes PhD proposals aligned with these research areas, specifically those focused on green technology, rural development, poverty reduction, and ESG.
+She particularly encourages applications from candidates with multidiciplinary, especiall computer science, backgrounds and big data analytics skills.

-- “Strategic Crafting of Country-of-Origin-Image: Strengthening Competitive Advantages of Firms in Times of Global Geopolitical and Economic Uncertainty” Challenge Fund (£19, 500) awarded by Leeds University Business School that aims to produce impactful research through large grant applications.
-This is a multi-disciplinary research project with experts from Leeds University Business School and the School of Design, and industry and institutional partners from the UK, China, India, and Brazil.
-The research team is passionate about creating the science of strategic crafting of Country Image that benefits trade negotiations, firm exports, regional competitiveness, and societal cohesion.
+- “Strategic Crafting of Country-of-Origin-Image: Strengthening Competitive Advantages of Firms in Times of Global Geopolitical and Economic Uncertainty” Challenge Fund, Leeds University Business School (£19, 500).
+A multidisciplinary collaboration involving partners from the UK, China, India, and Brazil.
+This project develops a science of strategic country image-making to support trade negotiations, exports, and regional competitiveness.

 Research contributions to SDGs: